Maumagnaguagno/HyperTensioN/README.md

 **Compiler support**:
 - Hypertension (methods and tasks may not be available if the input was PDDL)
-- [PDDL](http://en.wikipedia.org/wiki/Planning_Domain_Definition_Language "PDDL at Wikipedia") (methods are ignored, goal must be manually converted from the tasks)
+- [PDDL](http://en.wikipedia.org/wiki/Planning_Domain_Definition_Language "PDDL at Wikipedia") (methods are ignored, goal must be manually converted based on tasks)
 - [JSHOP](http://www.cs.umd.edu/projects/shop/description.html "SHOP/JSHOP project page") (methods and tasks may not be available if the input was PDDL)
 - [Graphviz DOT](http://www.graphviz.org/) (generate a [graph](docs/Graph.md) description to be compiled into an image)
 - [Markdown](http://daringfireball.net/projects/markdown/)